woct0rdho/triton-windows/BUILD.md

 A minimal CUDA toolchain (`ptxas.exe`, `cuda.h`, `cuda.lib`) and TinyCC will be downloaded and bundled in the wheel.

 If you're in China, make sure to have a good Internet connection.

+(For Triton <= 3.1, the pre-built LLVM is not provided.
+You still need to build LLVM and set `LLVM_SYSPATH`.
+Other dependencies can be automatically downloaded.)
 </details>

 <details>